DJIBOUTI

 Djibouti – Obock, Tadjourah

-Tentative WHS (05/01/2015).
+Le Lac Assal Tentative WHS (05/01/2015).
 Lake Assal is an endorheic salt lake in the Afar depression, at an altitude of 153 meters below sea level (the lowest point on the African continent and the third-lowest point on Earth after the Sea of Galilee and the Dead Sea).
 It was formed by the opening of the Great Rift Valley.
-The area consists of a dry part, a white plain dry lake bed, and the highly saline water body.
-The main source of water supply is subsurface geothermal springs with aquifers linked to sea water.
+The area consists of a dry part, a white plain dry lake bed, and a highly saline water body.
+The main source of water supply is subsurface geothermal springs with aquifers linked to seawater.
 Specialized algae and fish live in the lake.

 The lake water has 351 gm of salt per litre (normal sea water is 22 gm/l).
 There is a Chinese factory at the south end discharging chemicals directly into the lake changing the colour of the water and producing a long line of white scum that covers the east end of the lake.
 The plant hires no Djibouti workers, all are Chinese.

-It is only nice to visit for 10-15 min.
-Not much to do after walking on the salt lake, taking some photos, very hot, no facilities.
+It is only nice to visit for 10-15 min and not much to do after walking on the salt lake, and taking some photos, it is very hot, and there are no facilities.
 The pollution makes one hesitant to swim or float in the lake after seeing the solvent bubbles and realizing the chemical smell.

-The only NM site in Djibouti City, it is downtown no where near where Google Maps places it.
+Hamoudi Mosque.
+The only NM site in Djibouti City, it is downtown nowhere near where Google Maps places it.
 It is an older mosque, white with green trim and an interesting minaret – round with green balconies.
-Inside the low ceiling prayer room has 36 columns and an uninspiring mihrab.
+Inside the low-ceiling prayer room has 36 columns and an uninspiring mihrab.

 ON City Guest Hotel